About MacTel

 This is not a journey you have to take alone.

-Neurotech is constantly innovating new ways to protect against vision loss.
-We’re committed to providing education about MacTel and partnering with support and advocacy groups to meet the needs of this community.
+Neurotech is committed to providing education about MacTel and partnering with support and advocacy groups to meet the needs of this community.

 Older man sitting with gaze directed away from camera